 In years gone by, boilo was made with moonshine, but today’s boilo makers often use Four Queens, an inexpensive blended whiskey distilled by Laird & Company, Scobeyville, NJ.

-In fact, Schuylkill County buys so much Four Queens (according to PA Liquor Control Board statistics) that the distiller says they Schuylkill Countians alone are responsible for the product’s continued existence.
+In fact, Schuylkill County buys so much Four Queens (according to PA Liquor Control Board statistics) that the distiller says that Schuylkill Countians alone are responsible for the product’s continued existence.

 A 1954 feature in Allentown’s (Pa.)
 The Morning Call states, “Only one drink is recommended, but a second is permissible.
 A third is usually denied because of boilo’s potency.”

-The rumors of boilo “exploding” likely tie in to people adding the highly flammable alcohol while the pot was still over an open flame on the stove.
-Always remove the pot from the heat source when adding alcohol to any dish or recipe!
+The old wives’ tales and rumors of boilo “exploding” likely tie in to people adding highly flammable alcohol while the pot was still over an open flame on the stove.
+(Always remove the pot from the heat source when adding alcohol to any dish or recipe! )

 Remember, the hotter the base mixture is when you add the alcohol, the more alcohol will be lost to evaporation.
 So, the best rule of thumb is not to boil the boilo after adding the alcohol!

 Locate Four Queens in PA at Pennsylvania State Stores